|

 ly published their own translations.
 But the tentative edition of

-their joint effort, published in 1938,
+their joint effort, published in 1938, met with so much criticism

 that after World War II a committee was appointed to revise